 Despite the risks, some people with psoriasis still get tattoos.
 If you’re considering a tattoo, always talk with your dermatologist before making the decision.

 You may have heard that vitamin D from the sun can benefit your skin.
 The ultraviolet (UV) rays in sunlight slow the growth of skin cells, which is good for psoriasis.

 Phototherapy is a treatment for psoriasis that involves carefully exposing your skin to UV light.
 Phototherapy is approved by the Food and Drug Administration (FDA) and uses UVA and UVB light.
 This process is also done with the assistance of a dermatologist.

 However, moderation is key.
 If you want to naturally expose your skin to the sun, it’s essential that you don’t go overboard.

 While tanning beds may seem similar to phototherapy, you should avoid using them.
 Tanning beds use only UVA light, which isn’t effective for psoriasis.
 They also greatly increase your risk of skin cancer.

 The NPF doesn’t support the use of indoor tanning beds in place of phototherapy.

 Use warm water instead of hot water every time you bathe or shower.
 Hot water can be incredibly drying and irritating to your skin.

 The American Academy of Dermatology recommends taking just one daily shower or bath.
-They also recommend keeping your showers to 5 minutes and baths to under 15 minutes.
+They also recommend keeping your showers under 5 minutes long and baths under 15 minutes long.

 Injuries, dry skin, and sunburns can all trigger psoriasis flare-ups, so it’s important that you take excellent care of your skin.